hubtru/SalesTrendsAnalyzer/Final code/data_Loader.md

 **Outputs**:

--Concatenated CSV file: A CSV file containing all the converted raw data files concatenated into a single Pandas DataFrame and saved in the specified output directory (destination_path).
+- Concatenated CSV file: A CSV file containing all the converted raw data files concatenated into a single Pandas DataFrame and saved in the specified output directory (destination_path).
--Cleaned CSV file: A cleaned CSV file (with name 'merged_cleaned.csv') containing the cleaned data, saved in the Data directory.
+- Cleaned CSV file: A cleaned CSV file (with name 'merged_cleaned.csv') containing the cleaned data, saved in the Data directory.

 **Usage**: